-If the unfortunate case occurs where you do have to evict tenants, RentRedi may help you to formalize the process with its “Block Payments” and “Unlink Tenant” features.
-During instances such as an eviction, RentRedi’s all-in-one dashboard lets landlords block partial or complete rent payments from tenants and then unlink them from the unit once they vacate the premises.
+If an unfortunate case occurs where you do have to evict tenants, RentRedi may help you formalize the process.
+You can use its “Block Payments” and “Unlink Tenant” features.
+During instances such as an eviction, RentRedi’s all-in-one dashboard lets landlords block partial or complete rent payments from tenants.
+Then, you can unlink them from the unit once they vacate the premises.

 *Please note that this is just an example and any legal written communication should be double-checked by legal representation.
 Before you begin any eviction proceedings, be sure that you are in compliance with your state’s laws.
 As always, please consult a lawyer for legal advice.